VHS Revival assimilates the majesty of John Carpenter’s greatest ever achievement.

 Dr. Blair – You see, what we’re talkin’ about here is an organism that imitates other life-forms, and it imitates ’em perfectly.
 When this thing attacked our dogs it tried to digest them… absorb them, and in the process shape its own cells to imitate them.

 Like many of the greatest horror movies, The Thing plunges its characters into a hopeless environment of almost total isolation.
-Its remote location in the Antarctica makes them vulnerable to even the smallest hiccup, adding extreme weather conditions and limited supplies to their paranoia-inducing battle with an unknown quantity.
+Its remote location in the Antarctica makes them vulnerable to even the smallest hiccup, adding extreme weather conditions and limited supplies to their paranoia-induced battle with an unknown quantity.
 MacReady and his snow-bitten comrades have nowhere to turn and nobody to turn to, facing an alien entity in an alien land.
 Revisiting The Thing, I struggled to think of another movie with such relentless and sublimely paced tension.
 In this regard, it was, and perhaps still is, unsurpassed.

 Although Carpenter was no doubt influenced by Christian Nyby’s 50s alien invasion vehicle The Thing From Another World (the movie is referenced in the director’s low-budget horror, Halloween), The Thing is actually more loyal to John W. Campbell’s novella Who Goes There?, the literary source material for both productions.
 While the 1951 film ditches the story’s xenomorphic alien for a parasite of the standard bloodsucking variety, Carpenter concentrates on a creature that is able to assimilate other organisms on a cellular level, ditching the Cold War paranoia and Roswell references prevalent in its kitschy predecessor.